davidislip/MSF-Capstone/README.md

 Why are we using GitHub classrooms?
 Here are three reasons why we are using it:
 * After EngSci, I experienced a learning curve when using GitHub in industry.
 I wouldn't say I liked it, but it seems like it is the best way to work with others on code
 * It forces us to break the project down into components that can be easily understood by others, resulting in better code
-* It allows progress to be tracked with ease
+* It allows progress and contributions of team members to be tracked with ease

 ## Next Steps:
 * Download GitHub desktop